zh1peng/ManualQC/README.md

 2017-10-10 Tiny bug fixed/Typo corrected

+#### To do in new release :microscope:
-2017-10-11 Feature request for saving ICs removed dataset temporarily for the cases that a dataset needs remove QC first and inspect bad trials.:microscope:
+** 2017-10-11 Feature request for saving ICs removed dataset temporarily for the cases that a dataset needs remove QC first and inspect bad trials.**
+** 2017-10-17 add that as EEGLAB plugin. **

 ### Breif Manual
 #### Step0.